michaelkariuki/Code-Alchemy-Blog-App/README.md

 # Code-Alchemy-Blog-App
 A blog app project for writing about Finance, Software development and the occult.
-The project is written in React,  express and SQL
+The project is made using the PERN stack (Postgres, Express, React, Node)
 <br/>
 <br/>
 ## Code Alchemy ERD